WICG/webpackage/anti-tracking-threat-model.md

 ## Attacker Non-capabilities

-1. AdTech cannot manipulate the DNS system.
+1. AdTech cannot manipulate the DNS system on a per-user basis.
 1. There is a limit to the complexity AdTech can convince News to add to its serving infrastructure.
 For example, News is willing to ignore unknown query parameters and fragments, but is not willing to ignore unexpected path